WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

 ---
 layout: post
 date:  2020-07-28
-title: Installing Software Needed to Run a Horn Telescope
+title: Software Needs for Runing the Horn Telescope
 summary:  Details of software installation needed for a horn telescope
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Horn Construction']
 ---

-## Running the Spectrometer on a Computer with Ubuntu 20.04
+## Installing the Software Needed to Run the Spectrometer on a Computer That is Using Ubuntu 20.04

 Complete the following steps as needed: